CodeURJC-DAW-2019-20/PadelVersus/README.md

 ## API Documentation

-In the following link you can find everything related to the PadelVersus Rest API documentation [APIDocuments](API.md)
+In the following link you can find everything related to the PadelVersus Rest API documentation [APIDocuments](API.md) You can see also some examples at [Postman PadelVersus Colection] ()

 ## Class/Template Diagram Updated